numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Casting
 ******************************************************************************

-In this section we review the operations related to casting arrays:
+We review here the operations related to casting arrays:

-- finding the "common dtype," currently exposed by ``np.promote_types`` or ``np.result_type``
+- Finding the "common dtype," currently exposed by ``np.promote_types`` or ``np.result_type``

-- the result of calling ``np.can_cast``
+- The result of calling ``np.can_cast``

 We show how casting arrays with ``arr.astype(new_dtype)`` will be implemented.